redaphid/fluid-delegatable-democracy/README.md

 ## Optimizations and Compromises, Given the Givens Aren't True

 ### Reasoning Ability
 * Below a certain ability to reason, a citizen's vote can have a harmful effect on society.
 * The harmful votes should be blocked by restricting who can vote if their reasoning ability is below a certain threshold.
 * Many versions of this assesment may easily be subjective discriminatory, or wrong.
+Restrictions should be added with extreme caution, and may require a Direct Democratic Vote (more on this later).

+#### Restriction of Voting Rights Due To Reasoning Ability
-    * A non-controversial one is that reasoning ability varies with age.
+* Reasoning ability varies with age.
 * 18 seems to be a generally accepted current age after which reasoning ability is sufficient to vote.
 * Children under the age of 18 cannot vote.

-###
-* Every person over the age of 18 has exactly 1 vote
-  * That vote can be applied to any laws
-  * Maybe even cases somehow?
-Randomly?
-  * Maybe these are 2 different kinds of votes?
+======== somewhere else ========
   * Votes can be delegated to anyone who allows it.
   * Delegation can be changed at very frequent intervals (monthly?)